A Guide to Baby Pramsuits

 What is the difference between a pramsuit and a snowsuit?

 You'll often find pramsuits crafted in a soft fleece material or knitted using warm yarns such as wool or thick cotton.
-Snowsuits are similar to pramsuits in the fact that they're an outdoor all-in-one, however snowsuits are generally made using thicker, waterproof fabrics and are great for keeping your little ones protected in much colder, icy weather conditions.
+Snowsuits are similar to pramsuits in the fact that they're an outdoor all-in-one, however snowsuits are generally made using thicker, waterproof fabrics and are great for keeping your little ones protected in much colder weather conditions.

 As pramsuits tend to be lighter and less bulky, they are ideal for transitional seasons, adding an additional layer over their babygrows or outfits.